redpesk-core/afb-app-manager/docs/afm-user-daemon.md

  - list current runnable or running applications

- - stop (aka pause), continue (aka resume), terminate a running instance of a given application
+ - pause, resume, terminate a running instance of a given application

  - transfer requests for installation/uninstallation
    of applications to the corresponding system daemon